CS119-FRCC/Summer-2021/Homework/HW3/README.md

 Implement the main function provided.
 This time, the code given is sparse, so you will have to think about how to produce this file on your own.
 You do not need `Vector3D` for this assignment, but you can choose to use its variant `Color` if you wish.

-You will need to read an `CS119 Driver File` to get your image specifications.
+You will need to read an `CSC119 Driver File` to get your image specifications.
 To this end, produce some driver files of your own to test with.

 This function should be anywhere from `50 - 80` lines of code, depending on how compact you like to code.
 When I wrote it, I had `80` lines of code.
 This may seem like a lot, but most of my code was opening files for reading and writing as discussed in class, and providing error messages if I failed to open a file.
 Also comments, whitespace, and other elements to keep my code clean.

+You can think of this main function broken down into 2 main parts.
+The first being reading from the driver file and the second outputing to the .ppm file.
+Below goes into more detail.

+### Reading Driver File

+For this, you will need to have an ifstream and uses one of the arguments passed to the main program to open a stream to the input file.
+From here, you will want to provide an error message in the case that the file cannot be opened.
+Next, you will want to read through the file line by line.
+For each line, you will want to check the first token to see if it's either `imageWidth`, `aspectRatio`, or `#`.
+Depending on which it is, you will want to save the imageWidth, calculate the aspectRatio or continue to the next line. **Remember that input comes in as characters**.
+This means that they will need to be converted to their types.

+### Outputing Image
+For outputting the image, you will need to have an ofstream and uses one of the arguments passed to the main program to open a stream to the output file.
+Make sure to have the file have the extension ***.ppm***.
+To start, the output file should have `P3` on the first line.
+The next line will have `imageWidth`, `imageHeight`, and `255`.
+From here, based on your input values taken from the driver file, you will have a nested for loop that goes through the `imageWidth` and `imageHeight` to output pixel values.

 This time, we provide no test cases for you.
 You are going to need to test on your own!
 We will validate the image that your program produces against our own image, to verify correctness.